-Planned Completion Date - June 30, 2015.
+Planned Completion Date - June 30, 2016.

 Disagreement With or Explanation of Finding - The District agrees with this finding.
 Plan to Monitor - The Director of Business Services will oversee the continued review, training, and evaluation of internal controls over the recording of extracurricular student activity account receipts at the District's school sites, and the implementation of any control procedure modifications.
+Extracurricular Student Activity Accounts Schedule of Findings and Corrective Action (continued) June 30, 2015 FINDINGS AND CORRECTIVE ACTION (CONTINUED) 2015-002 IMPROPER ACCOUNT Condition - One student activity account maintained at the District's high school does not meet the criteria set forth for an appropriate extracurricular student activity account in the Manual for Activity Funding Accounting (MAFA).
+Type of Finding - Current year finding.